AaltoSciComp/scicomp-docs/rse/index.rst

 .. _rse-def: https://rse.ac.uk/who/

-Use of RSEs in research will increase our impact by making our software more reusable, open, and higher quality.
+Use of RSEs in research will increase your impact by making your software more reusable, open, and higher quality.
 It will also have an immense impact on our internal productivity.

-Research groups can pay for a dedicated service to suit their needs, and a basic service is provided for departments to increase the overall productivity and skills of their staff.
+It's easy to request help, anywhere from an initial consultation to longer-term service.
+Read more below.

 .. note::